We're Hiring!

 Failing catalytic converters can cause a distinct smell from your car's exhaust, thanks to the byproducts that come from incomplete combustion.
 If the catalytic converter fails completely, this smell will be much more obvious and your vehicle will emit more harmful gases than normal.

-The catalytic converter's job is to reduce harmful emissions in your exhaust system.
-To do this, it uses a honeycomb-shaped device that contains small amounts of precious metals like platinum, palladium, and rhodium; these precious metals are used as catalysts to convert harmful gases into water vapor and carbon dioxide while reducing the amount of hydrocarbons (unburned fuel) in the process.
+The catalytic converter uses a honeycomb-shaped device that contains small amounts of precious metals like platinum, palladium, and rhodium; these precious metals are used as catalysts to convert harmful gases into water vapor and carbon dioxide while reducing the amount of hydrocarbons (unburned fuel) in the process.

 In addition to removing harmful gases from your car's exhaust, working catalytic converters also help prevent dangerous levels of carbon monoxide (CO) from reaching their toxic levels.